 Mr Edwards holds a BSc(Econ) with Hons from the London School of Economics and trained as a Chartered Accountant with PwC in London, migrating to Sydney on qualifying.
 Mr Edwards is a member of CPA Australia and a graduate member of the Australian Institute of Directors.

-Ms Karen Vernon BA(Hons), LLB, GAICD
+Ms Karen Vernon

-Chair of Governance & Nominations Committee
+CNon-executive Director and Chair of the Governance and Nominations Committee

 Ms Karen Vernon is a barrister practising in Western Australia.
 She has a Bachelor of Arts (Honours) (1990) and a Bachelor of Laws (1994) from the University of WA.